Facts & stats

 Taxes in Brazil

-Learn how employment taxes affect your payroll and your employees’ paychecks in Brazil.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Brazil.

 - 20.00% - Public Pension Fund (INSS)